microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-conversations.md

 ---
 title: "List conversations"
-description: "Retrieve the list of conversations in this group."
+description: "Retrieve the list of conversations in this group."author: "dkershaw10"
 ---

 # List conversations